lbaxevanaki/spring-boot-eshop/README.md

 Spring Cloud Kubernetes provide Spring Cloud common interfaces implementations to consume Kubernetes native services, providing integration of Spring Cloud/Spring Boot applications running inside Kubernetes.

-Kubernetes provides a resource named ConfigMap to externalize the parameters to pass to your application in the form of key-value pairs or embedded application.properties|yaml files.
+Kubernetes provides a resource named ConfigMap to externalize the parameters to pass to the application in the form of key-value pairs or embedded application.properties|yaml files.
 The Spring Cloud Kubernetes Config project makes Kubernetes `ConfigMap`s available during application bootstrapping and triggers hot reloading of beans or Spring context when changes are detected on observed `ConfigMap`s.

 Making the service redundant we would need to put all the service instance behind a load balancer.Spring Cloud client applications calling a microservice should be interested on relying on a client load-balancing feature in order to automatically discover at which endpoint(s) it can reach a given service.
 This mechanism has been implemented within the Spring Cloud Kubernetes Ribbon where a Kubernetes client will populate a Ribbon ServerList containing information about such endpoints.

 Moreover, We would need to think about the persistence layer.
 Should we use a central/shared database or not?
 Is it possible to to somehow segregate  the data?
-By location or oather way.
+By location or another way.
-For authentication, an AUTH2 token based scheme would be appropriate
+For authentication, an AUTH2 token based scheme would be appropriate.